kalleilves/kalleilves.github.io/data/skills.md

 # My skills

 I am a Full Stack Software Developer.
-This means that I (or I am very capable of learning how to) develop, test, and deploy software for any purpose.
+This means that I can develop, test, and deploy software for any purpose or platform.

 Here are some of the highlights of my technical skills: